jisforjt/CircuitPython_CLUE_Yahboom_Controller/README.md

-# CircuitPython_CLUE_Yahboom_Game_Pad
+# CircuitPython_CLUE_Yahboom_Gamepad
-This is a higher-level library to allow Adafruit's [CLUE](https://www.adafruit.com/product/4500) and Yahboom's Micro:bit Compact [Game Pad](http://www.yahboom.net/study/SGH) to communicate while maintaining all the functionality of the CLUE, except for touch features.
+This is a higher-level library to allow Adafruit's [CLUE](https://www.adafruit.com/product/4500) and Yahboom's Micro:bit Compact [Gamepad](http://www.yahboom.net/study/SGH) to communicate while maintaining all the functionality of the CLUE, except for touch features.

 ## Dependencies
 This library depends on: